Hy-DAT: A Tool to Address Hydropower Modeling Gaps Using Interdependency, Efficiency Curves, and Unit Dispatch Models: Interdependency Evaluation

 To integrate the individual tools and algorithms described above, a GUI is developed for the Hy-DAT tool as an interface for the hydropower database and the suite of tools as illustrated in Fig. \ref{fig:Integration}.

-The GUI allows users to select specific or all hydropower plants and specify a hydro-condition either using a historical timeframe or by providing specific hydropower conditions like dry/wet/average water year, and season of operation.
-Based on the user inputs, a visualization is also available to plot and evaluate the various hydrological parameters for historical years.
-Based on the user inputs, the tool calculates the MW target and available capacity for the selected hydropower resources.
-However, due to inter-dependency constraints, some plants in downstream especially the run-of-river plants have to re-calibrate the MW target based on the water availability and release from the plants/dams upstream.
-The re-calibrated MW targets are passed on the unit-level dispatch tool which uses trained AI regression models based on the historical database to dispatch the selected resources based on the available head, water availability, and MW target for the plant.
-Finally, the unit-level dispatches are validated using pre-calculated efficiency curves datasets from the database to make sure units are dispatched above the efficiency threshold else the unit dispatches are corrected.
+The GUI allows users to select specific or all hydropower plants and specify a hydro condition, either using a historical timeframe or by providing specific hydropower conditions like dry/wet/average water year and season of operation.
+Based on user inputs, a visualization is also available to plot and evaluate the various hydrological parameters for historical years.
+From these user inputs, the tool calculates the MW target and available capacity for the selected hydropower resources.
+However, due to interdependency constraints, some plants downstream, especially the run-of-river plants, have to recalibrate the MW target based on water availability and release from the plants/dams upstream.
+The recalibrated MW targets are passed on the unit-level dispatch tool, which uses trained artificial intelligence regression models generated from the historical database to dispatch selected resources based on the available head, water availability, and MW target for the plant.
+Finally, the unit-level dispatches are validated using precalculated efficiency curve datasets from the database to make sure units are dispatched above the efficiency threshold or the unit dispatches are corrected.
 Finally, the updated MW target and hydropower operational characteristics are available to be exported for planning and operational studies, as shown in Table \ref{lev_dis}.
 For each generator, it contains unit information, power output from an existing power flow case for reference, and dispatch power output.